kidonng/sushi/README.md

 -   **evernote**: Note Taking App - Organize Your Notes with Evernote
 -   **listary-beta**: A revolutionary search utility
 -   **microsoft-edge**: The new Microsoft Edge browser
--   **openhashtab**: A shell extension for conveniently calculating and checking file hashes from file properties
 -   **proxychains**: Windows and Cygwin port of proxychains, based on MinHook and DLL Injection
 -   **tencent-meeting**: Video conferencing app by Tencent